 Hands-on Example:

-1. Open your system monitor: Task Manager on Windows (Ctrl+Shift+Esc) or `htop` in a terminal for Linux/macOS.
+- Open your system monitor: Task Manager (Windows) or

 Lesson 2: Fundamentals of Machine Learning for Robotics (Week 3)